nidhidew/DSA/1.1 language_basics/Language_Basic_notes.md

 person.walk(); // Output: Walking...
 ```

+# JS keyword

+* continue- to skip the current iteration
+* break- to exit from the loop
+* return- to exit from the function

 # Mathematical operations with number and number as strings

 * js implicitly converts the string to a number if its a valid numeric string, for most arithmetic operations.